Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 ### API
 #### GraphQL
-*Only available in the preview at the moment*

 The GraphQL API can be queried with a POST request to `/api/graphql`.
 There is also the GraphiQL IDE accessible by the browser at `/api/graphql` to perform ad-hoc queries and explore the API.

 #### REST